insooth/insooth.github.io/customisation-points-support-interfaces.md

 Used in this article definition of the customisation point differs from the STL one (cf. `std::hash`).
 We do not lift our type into a generic one, and then use the compiler to select the appropriate specialisation in the first place (like it is done for `std::hash`).
 Instead we specify a fixed type `Interface` with a constructor that takes, as one of its arguments, an object with custom implementation.
 That object shall derive from a type that is an instance of `Backend` template, a fixed type specialised for our interface, i.e. `Backend<Interface>`.
 Customisation point is *polymorphic* in the object-oriented sense, i.e. it is not a fixed part of a type, and can be specified during runtime.
 That's a big win, as it was with [PMR](https://en.cppreference.com/w/cpp/memory/polymorphic_allocator).

 Following snippet visualises the idea of a customisation point.
 We may either use the default resource with implementation, or just reference it.
 In the former case we create and *own* the resource, while in the latter we are just the observer of an injected resource (it is a *shared state*, thus must be thread-safe).
-The injection possibility enables our type for testing, and reuse with replaced _backend_.
+The injection possibility enables our type for testing, and reuse with replaced _backend_ (cf. dependency injection).

 <table style="white-space: pre">
 <tr>